parkerarob/cursor-eaglepass/TASK_PROGRESS.md

 **Next Steps:**
 Ready for **Task 1.2: Deploy "Hello World"** - Create a simple webpage and deploy to Vercel

+### ✅ Task 1.2: Deploy "Hello World" - COMPLETED
+Successfully deployed the initial application to Vercel, establishing the CI/CD pipeline and production environment.

 ---

 ## Phase 2: Understanding Data (Days 4-7)